PavlidisLab/rnaseq-pipeline/README.md

 # Pavlidis Lab RNA-seq pipeline repository

-TODO: Documentation

-The documentation is still being written and tested.
-In the meantime, users interested in using this pipeline for RNASeq quantification should contact [@mbelmadani](https://github.com/mbelmadani) - manuel.belmadani@msl.ubc.ca for configuration assistance.
+This documentation is principally written to support the Pavlidis Lab, and we're still updating it.
+But this pipeline should be fairly easy to configure on any Linux servers using these instructions.
+External users interested in using this pipeline for RNASeq quantification should contact [@mbelmadani](https://github.com/mbelmadani) - manuel.belmadani@msl.ubc.ca if troubleshooting assistance is needed.

 # General install instructions